Nanningosaurus

-Nanningosaurus is a genus of hadrosaurid dinosaur from the upper Late Cretaceous of the Nalong Basin, Guangxi, China.
+Nanningosaurus is a genus of hadrosauromorph dinosaur from the upper Late Cretaceous of the Nalong Basin, Guangxi, China.

-The type and only species is Nanningosaurus dashiensis, named and described by Mo Jinyou, Zhao Zhongru, Wamg Wei and Xu Xing in 2007.
+The type and only species is Nanningosaurus dashiensis, named and described by Mo Jinyou, Zhao Zhongru, Wamg Wei, and Xu Xing in 2007.
 The generic name refers to the city of Nanning, located close to the excavation site.
-The specific name is derived from the Pinyin da-shi, "great stone", the name of the village where the discovery was made.
+The specific name is derived from the Pinyin da-shi ("great stone"), the name of the village where the discovery was made.

-Nanningosaurus is based on holotype NHMG8142, an incomplete skeleton including skull, arm, leg and pelvis remains found in 1991, together with the holotype of Qingxiusaurus.
+Nanningosaurus is based on the holotype, NHMG8142, an incomplete skeleton including skull, arm, leg, and pelvis remains found in 1991, together with the holotype of Qingxiusaurus.
 The discoveries were in 1998 reported in the scientific literature.
 The paratype is NHJM8143, a right maxilla.